nashville-software-school/front-end-curriculum/02-html-101/README.md

 + hidden

 ## Block elements vs inline elements
 Just touch on this by showing how some elements fill the width of their parent and some don't.
 Planting the seed     for later when we begin styling.

 A block element is an element that has, but may not be limited to, the following characteristics:
 + If no width is set, will expand naturally to fill its parent container
 + Can have margins and/or padding
 + If no height is set, will expand naturally to fit its child elements (assuming they are not floated or positioned)
 + By default, will be placed below previous elements in the markup (assuming no floats or positioning on surrounding elements)
 + Ignores the vertical-align property

-`<p>, <div>, <form>, <header>, <nav>, <ul>, <li>, and <h1>`
+Examples: `<p>, <div>, <form>, <header>, <nav>, <ul>, <li>, and <h1>`

 An inline element has, but may not be limited to, the following characteristics:
 + Flows along with text content, thus
 + Will not clear previous content to drop to the next line like block elements +Is subject to white-space settings in CSS